srijanone/ezdevportal/modules/custom/ezdevportal_workflow/README.md

 ## Introduction

-This module basically manages the customisation of faq features.
+This module basically extends the Workflows functionality.
+It also provides various custom workfolow actions like Draft Node, Review Node, Publish Node and Unpublish Node Actions.

 ### Key Features:

-  * It provides customisations related to faq features.
+  * It extends the Workflows functionality.
+  * It provides various custom workfolow actions like Draft Node, Review Node, Publish Node and Unpublish Node Actions.

 ## Requirements